 Didactic courses are conducted in both year 1 and year 2.
-The year 1 didactic courses are taught in collaboration with Towson and CCBC-Essex.
-The Towson courses are listed below.
-Please refer to this link for a summary of the courses by institution: Summary of Courses (scroll towards the bottom of the page to see the table).
+The courses are listed below in the table.
 As stated previously, PAST 730, PAST 731, PAST 801, and PAST 802 are didactic courses required during Year 2.

 Clinical Practicum Courses: